Central Auckland Reborn: Crime, Covid and community - how can the city centre bounce back?

 The same goes for Auckland's city centre, with key stakeholders now discussing how the country's business hub can evolve following the pandemic.

-In a three-day series, the NZ Herald is investigating what's being debated for the future of Auckland's city centre and how it can recover from years under Covid's thumb.
+In a four-day series, the NZ Herald is investigating what's being debated for the future of Auckland's city centre and how it can recover from years under Covid's thumb.

 'We need to feel safe and secure'